DocHatty14/associative-dreaming-mcp-server/README.md

 # Associative Dreaming

+- The yin to sequential thinking's yang -

 ### *Unlock the creative unconscious of your AI*

 **Transform linear thinking into breakthrough insights through controlled semantic exploration**